WEDDING CAKE PRICES

-With so many different elements to consider there’s a world of choice when it comes to choosing your style of wedding cake, from a more simple rustic naked cake to a 4 or 5 tier extravagant cake dressed with hundreds of sugar flowers it’s only natural that it’s not only the size that will affect the final price.
+With so many different elements to consider, there’s a world of choice when it comes to choosing your style of wedding cake.
+From a more simple rustic naked cake to a multi tiered extravaganza dressed with hundreds of sugar flowers, it’s hardly surprising to know that it won't just be the size of your wedding cake that will affect its final price tag.
 The location, expertise and experience of your cake artist will also affect the price too.

-Choosing your wedding cake must surely be one of the most enjoyable parts of the wedding planning process.
-The designing, the choosing and of course the tasting!
-How much does a wedding cake actually cost though?
+Choosing your wedding cake will definitely be one of the most enjoyable parts of your whole wedding planning process (although we are slightly biased!).
+But how much does a wedding cake actually cost?

-Here’s our guide to wedding cake prices, we go through the styles of wedding cake you can get for your budget, be it £100 or £1000.
+Here’s our guide to wedding cake prices (as of 2022).
+We'll go through the styles of wedding cake you can get for your budget, be it £100 or £1000.

 HOW MUCH DO COUPLES SPEND ON THE CAKE?

-Do you want your wedding cake to be a beautiful piece of edible art for all to be in awe over before the all important cake cutting photographs (but maybe doesn’t need to feed every single guest?)
+Do you plan on your wedding cake being a stunning piece of edible art for all to be in awe over before the all important cake cutting photographs (but maybe doesn’t need to feed every single guest?)
 Or will you’ll be using it in place of a dessert for your guests, so definitely need a piece for everyone?
-Generally, it’s accepted that the cake should feed around 75% of your guests, as not everyone will want or have room for a piece, so bear this in mind when thinking of the size to choose.
+Generally, it’s accepted that the cake should feed around 75% of your guests, as not everyone will want (or have room for) a piece, so bear this in mind when thinking of the size to choose.

-According online reports the average spend on a wedding cake is around £350.
+According to online reports, currently the average spend on a wedding cake is around £350.
 Wedding budget experts advise that couples allocate approximately 5% of their whole wedding spend (not including honeymoon) on the wedding cake.
-This figure is obviously only a guideline, for instance big fans of cake (who isn’t?) may want to allocate more and if neither of you have a sweet tooth or don’t consider the wedding cake an important factor, then maybe you’d want to spend less than the advised 5%.
+This figure is obviously only a guideline, for instance big fans of cake (who isn’t?) may want to allocate more than this, but if neither of you have a sweet tooth or don’t consider the wedding cake an important factor, then maybe you’d want to spend less than the advised 5%.

 WHAT AFFECTS THE PRICE OF CAKE?